-The Phoenicians were great sea traders during the course of ancient history, so they interacted with everyone.
+Phoenician history is filled with many unique and intriguing events.
+And since these people were great sea traders in antiquity they interacted with everyone.
 The Greeks, Romans, Egyptians, Persians and others wrote excessively about them.
-So there are many intriguing things that we know about these people, and you will see a number of the most interesting ones here.
+So there are many fascinating things that we know about these people, and you will see a number of the most interesting ones here.

 Everyone knows the Phoenicians built sturdy cedar boats and brought purple cloth among their shipboard treasures.
 But there is much more to that story, as you see here.
 For each of the following subjects we endeavor to cover what everyone knows, but then go beyond that to give you something a little less known but equally fascinating.